WebCabin/wcDocker/README.md

 myPanel.trigger('your event', customDataObj);
 ```
-Registering a panel type does not actually create an instance of it into your window.
-To create an instance,
+Now, once you have registered your panel type, if it is not private, the user will be able to create that panel
+whenever they wish.
+However, if you also wish to programmatically create an instance of that panel, you can
-use the addPanel() function in the docker.
+use the addPanel() function in the docker (private panels can be made this way).
 ```
 #!javascript
 myDocker.addPanel('Registered type name', wcDocker.LEFT, false, optionalTargetPanel);
 ```
 The first parameter is the name of the panel type you have previously registered.
-The second parameter is an enumerated value that determines the location where this window will be docked;
+The second parameter is an enumerated value that determines the location where this window will be docked
-It can be one of the following:
+(or try to dock), it can be one of the following:

 wcDocker.DOCK_FLOAT    = Make a floating window that is not docked.